AppliedBioinformatics/uwa_darwins_daisy/docs.md

 I downloaded the multiqc report Gagan generated to look over and see if it could explain why some samples are showing a large amount of gene loss.
 The multiqc report is [here](reports/initial_multiqc_report.html).
-The report showed that despite passing quality thresholds, the number of total reads for some samples were very low, this means that the depth of coverage of the genomes for these samples may not be good enough to cover all of the present genes and hence would lead to the large loss of genes Gagan observed in her thesis.
+The report showed that despite passing quality thresholds, the number of total reads for some samples were very low, this means that the depth of coverage of the genomes for these samples may not be good enough to cover all the present genes and hence would lead to the large loss of genes Gagan observed in her thesis.
 This was confirmed in the [mapping report](reports/mapping_multiqc_report.html) that showed that all samples had a high rate of alignment but likely do not have a good depth of coverage.